Eric Bana

-Eric Banadinović (born 9 August 1968), known professionally as Eric Bana (/ˈbænə/), is an Australian actor.
-He began his career in the sketch-comedy series Full Frontal before gaining notice in the comedy drama The Castle (1997) and the biographical crime film Chopper (2000).
+Eric Banadinovich (born 9 August 1968), known professionally as Eric Bana (/ˈbænə/ BAN-ə), is an Australian actor and producer.
+He began his career in the sketch-comedy series Full Frontal before gaining notice in the comedy drama The Castle (1997) and the biographical crime film Chopper (2000) for which he won the AACTA Award for Best Actor in a Leading Role.

 After a decade of roles in Australian television shows and films, Bana gained Hollywood's attention for his performance in the war film Black Hawk Down (2001) and for playing Bruce Banner in the superhero film Hulk (2003).
 He played Hector in the war epic Troy (2004), and took a leading role in Steven Spielberg's historical thriller Munich (2005).
 In 2009, he played the villain Nero in the science-fiction film Star Trek, which was a critical and commercial success.
 Bana continued to work steadily in the 2010s, portraying Lieutenant Commander Erik S. Kristensen in Lone Survivor (2013), and playing police Sergeant Ralph Sarchie in the horror film Deliver Us from Evil (2014).
 In 2018, Bana played the title role in a true crime miniseries, Dirty John.
-In 2020, he returned to Australia to star in outback thriller The Dry.
+In 2020, he returned to Australia to star in the outback thriller The Dry.

-Bana is the recipient of several Australian Film Institute awards and has performed distinctive lead and character roles across a wide spectrum of genres—from epics, to science fiction and action thrillers.
+Bana is the recipient of several Australian Film Institute awards and has performed distinctive lead and character roles across a wide spectrum of genres – from epics to science fiction and action thrillers.
 In addition to acting, Bana is a motor-racing enthusiast, and has participated in various racing competitions in Australia.
-Bana was appointed Member of the Order of Australia (AM) in the 2019 Birthday Honours for his services to drama.
+He was appointed Member of the Order of Australia (AM) in the 2019 Birthday Honours for his services to drama.

 Early life and education

-Bana was born on 9 August 1968 in Melbourne, Victoria.
-His father Ivan was Croatian, born in Zagreb, and worked as a logistics manager for Caterpillar Inc., and his German mother, Eleanor, was a hairdresser, originally from near Mannheim in Germany.
+Eric Banadinovich was born on 9 August 1968 in Melbourne, Victoria.
+His father, Ivan, was Croatian, born in Zagreb, and worked as a logistics manager for Caterpillar Inc., and his German mother, Eleanor, was a hairdresser, originally from near Mannheim in Germany.
 He has one older brother, Anthony.
-He has stated: "I have always been proud of my origin, which had a big influence on my upbringing.
-I have always been in the company of people of European origin."
+He has said that he has "always been proud of my origin, which had a big influence on my upbringing".
 He was raised Catholic.

-Bana was raised in the Melbourne suburbs of Broadmeadows and Tullamarine, and attended Penleigh and Essendon Grammar School.
+Bana grew up in the Melbourne suburbs of Broadmeadows and Tullamarine, and attended Penleigh and Essendon Grammar School.

 Showing acting skill early in life, Bana began doing impressions of family members at the age of six or seven, first mimicking his grandfather's walk, voice, and mannerisms.
 In school, he mimicked his teachers as a means to get out of trouble.
 As a teen, he watched the Mel Gibson film Mad Max, and decided he wanted to become an actor.
-He did not seriously consider a career in the performing arts until 1991, though, when he was persuaded to try comedy while working as a barman at Melbourne's Castle Hotel.
+He did not seriously consider a career in the performing arts, though, until 1991, when he was persuaded to try comedy while working as a barman at Melbourne's Castle Hotel.
 His stand-up gigs in inner-city pubs did not provide him with enough income to support himself, however, so he continued his work as a barman and waiting on tables.